 I have already written a super detailed tutorial on uninstalling bloatware on Android devices with and without root.
 Please refer to that.

-If you encounter some issue while trying to uninstall system apps on your Vivo phone, please drop a comment below describing the issue.
+If you encounter some issues while trying to uninstall system apps on your Vivo phone, please drop a comment below describing the issue.

 Read Next: How to Turn Safe Mode On and Off on Android